kubernetes/ingress-gce/docs/faq/gce.md

 ## Is there a maximum number of Endpoints I can add to the Ingress?

-This limit is directly related to the maximum number of endpoints allowed in a Kubernetes cluster, not the the HTTP LB configuration, since the HTTP LB sends packets to VMs.
+This limit is directly related to the maximum number of endpoints allowed in a Kubernetes cluster, not the HTTP LB configuration, since the HTTP LB sends packets to VMs.
 Ingress is not yet supported on single zone clusters of size > 1000 nodes ([issue](https://github.com/kubernetes/contrib/issues/1724)).
 If you'd like to use Ingress on a large cluster, spread it across 2 or more zones